tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/05/lesson.md

 *__Class 2__*

 1. Security and Privacy
-2. Start on versioning SWC workshop
+  - at start emphasize how security and storage are very related
-3. Introduction to DCP
+2. Introduction to DCP assignment
+  - review of major course components so far

 ---